CodedByHasan/QR-Code-Generator/README.md

 # QR-Code-Generator
-This project is part of App Brewery's Complete Web Developement Bootcamp 2024.
+This project is part of App Brewery's Complete Web Development Bootcamp 2024.
 This program generates a QR code from a given URL.

 ## Installation
 Install dependencies using `npm`: